kimtth/awesome-azure-openai-llm/README_all_in_one.md

 - [The General Theory of General Intelligence: A Pragmatic Patternist Perspective📑](https://alphaxiv.org/abs/2103.15100): a patternist philosophy of mind, arguing for a formal theory of general intelligence based on patterns and complexity.
 [28 Mar 2021]
 - [The Impact of Generative AI on Critical Thinking✍️](https://www.microsoft.com/en-us/research/publication/the-impact-of-generative-ai-on-critical-thinking-self-reported-reductions-in-cognitive-effort-and-confidence-effects-from-a-survey-of-knowledge-workers): A survey of 319 knowledge workers shows that higher confidence in Generative AI (GenAI) tools can reduce critical thinking.
 [Apr 2025]
 - [There is no Artificial General Intelligence📑](https://alphaxiv.org/abs/1906.05833): A critical perspective arguing that human-like conversational intelligence cannot be mathematically modeled or replicated by current AGI theories.
 [9 Jun 2019]
+- [Thousands of AI Authors on the Future of AI📑](https://alphaxiv.org/abs/2401.02843): A survey of 2,778 AI researchers predicts a 50 % likelihood of machines achieving multiple human-level capabilities by 2028, with wide disagreement about long-term risks and timelines.
+[5 Jan 2024]
 - [Tutor CoPilot: A Human-AI Approach for Scaling Real-Time Expertise📑](https://alphaxiv.org/abs/2410.03017): Tutor CoPilot can scale real-time expertise in education, enhancing outcomes even with less experienced tutors.
 It is cost-effective, priced at $20 per tutor annually.
 [3 Oct 2024]
 - [We must build AI for people; not to be a person🗣️](https://mustafa-suleyman.ai/seemingly-conscious-ai-is-coming) [19 August 2025]
 - LessWrong & Alignment Forum: Extensive discussions on AGI alignment, with contributions from experts in AGI safety.
 [LessWrong✍️](https://www.lesswrong.com/) | [Alignment Forum✍️](https://www.alignmentforum.org/)